 - You must have an AWS account.
-To create one for yourself, go to https://console.aws.amazon.com/.
+So, to create one for yourself, go to https://console.aws.amazon.com/.

 - The account that you created and use to sign into the AWS Management Console must be able to create new IAM policies and roles.

-- You must have downloaded and install Postman on your computer.
+- Therefore, you must have downloaded and install Postman on your computer.
 You can download Postman from here Postman website.

 - After installing Postman on your computer then create a Postman account that you will be using to login and carrying out your task.

-In other to use Postman to test the Amazon Pinpoint API you need to create an IAM user and you can read this guide Creating IAM Users, Adding MFA and Policies on AWS
+In other to use Postman to test the Amazon Pinpoint API, you need to create an IAM user.
+Meanwhile, you can read this guide Creating IAM Users, Adding MFA and Policies on AWS

 After you created the IAM user then you need to login to it and create an IAM Policy.